 Can an employer buy home office equipment for workers?

 If the employer is purchasing equipment for a remote worker, it must be registered along with the employers’ office equipment as it will belong to the employer and will need to be returned if and when the worker ceases to work for the employer.
-Non-sensitive equipment like desks and chairs can usually be bought back by the worker at the end of their engagement but this will be at the discretion of the employer and on a case by case basis.
+The employer can claim tax relief on these purchases meaning that they will likely be VAT free.

 From a contractual perspective, employers should be proactive about equipment, confidential information, data protection and health and safety by using remote work clauses in their employment or consultancy contracts.
 Remote work clauses help manage risk and set the expectations of working from home but must be complemented with clear company policies and a channel of communication with the remote workers.
 Daily standups, team meetings, one-to-ones and social calls are all great ways to maintain the connection no matter where your workers are based.
-To create an employment or consultancy agreement with remote working clauses, sign up to Legislate and watch a tutorial.
+Having a shared planner is also an easy way to understand what people are working on during the day, or whether they might have meetings, especially when working remotely.
+Equally, having noticeboards (even online versions) is a great way to keep your colleagues connected!

 Legislate is an early stage legal technology startup which allows large landlords, letting agents and small businesses to easily create, sign and manage contracts that are prudent and fair.
 Legislate’s platform is built on its patented knowledge graph which streamlines the contracting process and aggregates contract statistics to quickly unlock valuable insights.
 Legislate’s team marries technical and legal expertise to create a painless, smart contracting experience for its users.
 Legislate is backed by Parkwalk Advisors, Perivoli Innovations and angel investors.